Yinkun-Tang/ECS-171-Group-Project/README.md

 python riceNNsklearn.py
 ```

+# How to run .ipynb file (K-Nearest Neighbor & Logistic Regression & Algorithm Comparison)

+To see the result and verify the procedure of algorithms with .ipynb file, please run each code block in order using Jupyter Notebook or VS code.

 # How to run Front Dev Application

 Before running the front dev application, the user needs to install streamlit, which can be done by typing this on the terminal